 The advantage of short-form videos lies in their flexibility and quick production.
 Also, to further amplify the effectiveness of short videos, brands may collaborate with celebrities and KOLs/influencers, who happen to be producers of the most popular short-video contents.

 Most Chinese users that subscribe to this platform come from the youth, particularly the post-90’s generation.
-According to big-data provider JIGUANG, users from the ages 16 to 25 comprise 39.7% of the total, while users aged 26-35 are at 33.3%.
-Moreover, most of these users are female at 69.4%, covering more than half of the total number of users.
+Most of the live streaming platform users were under 30 years old.
+Users aged 25-35 are at 33%.
+Moreover, most of these short video app users are male at 52.6%, covering more than half of the total number of users.

 Global beauty brand L’oreal banked on this statistic and conducted a Halloween campaign last October 2016 through the platform Meipai.
 The campaign encouraged female users to upload their make-up videos in exchange for a free gift from L’oreal.
 In effect, the campaign generated over 60 million views for the campaign videos, with more than 11,000 users who uploaded videos.

 Influencers are powerful game-changers in the digital marketing sphere in China.
 Known as Key Opinion Leaders (KOLs) in the country, their reviews, opinions, and social networks are heavily relied on by consumers more than the actual corporate brands themselves.
 Chinese consumers do not trust brands easily due to the many issues and scandals that have surfaced over the years, which is why they turn to KOLs to deliver authenticity.